jsaintro/publicnotes/3dprinting/OCTOPRINT.md

 3. Eject both partitions `boot` and `root`       ```
 # Boot raspberrypi
 1. install sd card
-1. Power on printer (So we don't power printer from raspberry pi)
+2. Power on printer (So we don't power printer from raspberry pi)
    Note: have to figure out how to configure this
-1. connect usb to printer
+3. connect usb to printer
-1. Connect usb power to raspberry pi
+4. Connect usb power to raspberry pi
-1. Should see lights bliking
+5. Should see lights bliking
-1. Check access point for ip address assigned to octopi
+6. Check access point for ip address assigned to octopi
    Note: for your AP it will get a DNS of octopi.saint-rossy.net automatically
-1. ssh into octopi (do this before accessing web interface)
+7. ssh into octopi (do this before accessing web interface)

+	ssh pi@octopi
    Note: if ssh is inaccessible do a hard reboot default credentials are: pi/raspberry
-1. Change the default password passwd
+8. Change the default password passwd
-1. Initial Config
+9. Initial Config
    ```
    sudo raspi-config
    ```
    expand the filesystem
    select "Finish"
-1. Access via a web browser
+10. Access via a web browser
    http://octopi
-1. Set a username and password
+11. Set a username and password
-1. Login (ignore any updates for now)
+12. Login (ignore any updates for now)
 # Configure the raspberrypi
 1. ssh into the raspberry pi